 "The thing with Piedmont is you spend years finding your perfect terroir, that one cru that yields the particular nuances of Nebbiolo that appeal to you above all others.
-Then you find the one winemaker that delivers the most authentic expression of Nebbiolo from that vineyard.
-You've finally found 'your Nebbiolo'..... and then you find out only 600 bottles are made each vintage and it's all allocated."
+Then you find that one winemaker that delivers the most authentic expression of Nebbiolo from that vineyard.
+You've finally found 'your Nebbiolo'..... and then you find out only 500 bottles are made per vintage and it's all allocated."
 (Anon)

 Piedmont is far broader than Barolo but as this is the designation the region is most famous for, it's a good place to start.
 So how should we navigate Barolo even?
 If we stick with the official Consorzio view, the vineyards or crus are associated with 11 townships ('comune').
 Some comune will be more familiar to many with some of the most well-known being Barolo itself, Castiglione Falletto, Serralunga, Monforte and La Morra.